How to Explain a Demotion in a Job Interview

 A preemptive way to defuse any concern about a demotion is to acquire a reference from a boss or colleague at that organization which clearly affirms the value you have added as an employee.
 You can also start the spin in a positive direction by framing the issue in your cover letter or resume, so you have a foundation which you can elaborate on during the interview.

-If you can find a way to frame the demotion as an opportunity to strengthen your skills, you should.
+If you can find a way to discuss the demotion as an opportunity to strengthen your skills, you should.
 For example, returning to sales after leaving a management position might have given you the needed opportunity to refresh your knowledge of your product and client base, making you a more effective manager than you were before.